David G. Hebert: Nationalism in music education

-Hebert co-edited with Alexandra Kertz-Welzel (professor and chair, University of Munich), the 2012 book Patriotism and Nationalism in Music Education.
+Hebert co-edited with Alexandra Kertz-Welzel (professor and chair, LMU Munich), the 2012 book Patriotism and Nationalism in Music Education.
 This book includes contributions by music education researchers from several continents, and according to History of Education, discusses “how music contributes to the creation of an emotional climate in schools, and its function in fostering the formation of particular loyalties, identities and dispositions.”
 Music psychologist John Sloboda described this book as “a 'must read' resource for anyone interested in this topic.”
 According to a review in Fontes Artis Musicae, Hebert and Kertz-Welzel pose “challenging questions about the role of music teachers in propagating and inculcating patriotic sentiments”, and the book is relevant beyond the sociology of music, to any “scholars engaged in researching comparative and political educational issues.”
 Elsewhere, Hebert has argued that “intercultural music transmission” enables national boundaries to be positively transcended via music participation.